Prefer listening? Hit play below to enjoy the audio version of this article.

 I’m simply trying to make the best use of the hours I already have.

-And every day, I’m trying to stay healthy, keep moving forward and become a better man one day at a time.
+Every day, I’m trying to stay healthy, keep moving forward and become a better person one day at a time.
+Over the years, I’ve also had to rethink what being fit really means, especially while balancing long shifts, family and everyday responsibilities.

 If it inspires just one truck driver somewhere across the world to use their time a little differently, then writing it was worth it.